Skip to content

 Scene Name: MyMainLevel

-You must copy the new Scene ID and Version and update your SDK configuration (usually settings.js) to match.
-This ensures that the analytics data sent from your application is correctly associated with the 3D geometry you just uploaded.
+Copy the Scene ID and Version and update your SDK configuration (usually settings.js) to match.
+Analytics data sent from your application must reference the correct Scene ID to be associated with the uploaded geometry.

 // In your settings.js or equivalent configuration file